mdafzal1994/cyber_security/aws/network.md

 3. **Scope of Protection:**
    - **AWS Network Firewall:** Protects entire VPCs by filtering traffic between subnets and external networks.
-   - **AWS WAF:** Protects specific web applications and APIs from web-based threats.
+   - **AWS WAF:** Protects specific web applications and APIs from web-based threats.Protecting web applications from common attacks such as SQL injection, XSS, and other application layer threats.

 4. **Integration Points:**
    - **AWS Network Firewall:** Primarily integrates with VPCs and can be used to control traffic flows within and across VPCs.